War of the Succession of Landshut: Development of the War

 With his own army of 12,000 infantry and 2,000 knights, Albrecht laid siege to Landau an der Isar on 21 June 1504 and took it with artillery bombardment.
 Landau was burned down on 29 June.
 On 13 July, the first notable engagement took place on the fields of Altdorf near Landshut between Albrecht's and Ruprecht's troops.
 There, Albrecht's lieutenant Götz von Berlichingen famously lost his hand.
 The battle ended with a victory of Albrecht's troops.
 Ruprecht had to fall back into the city of Landshut, where he succumbed to dysentery on 20 August.
 His widow Elisabeth continued the war nonetheless.

 On 9 August, Palatine troops took Kufstein, Braunau fell 14 days later after heavy battle.
 In Upper Palatinate, the troops of Margrave Friedrich conquered Freystadt and devastated Waldsassen Abbey.
-A detachment of troops from Wunsiedel attacked Ebnath and burned the village to the gorund.
+A detachment of troops from Wunsiedel attacked Ebnath and burned the village to the ground.
 Castle Ebnath was bombarded which led to its wooden first floor burning down.
 Under the command of Paul von Hirschberg and Oswald von Seckendorf, the castle could withstand the onslaught.
 On 8 August 1504, the margravial troops set up camp in a forest between Neusorg and Schwarzenreuth, where they were ambushed by Palatine men.
 According to historical records, 1,000 men fell.
 The Free City of Nuremberg took Lauf, Hersbruck and Altdorf bei Nürnberg.
 During the course of the war, many villages around Landshut were burned down, such as Ergolding, Haimhausen and Landau an der Isar.

 Duke Albrecht unsuccessfully laid siege to Neuburg an der Donau after his victory at Landshut.
 A Bohemian army came marching through Upper Palatinate, but Maximilian's army was to the rescue in time so that the united armies could win the only larger battle of the war, the Battle of Wenzenbach, to north-east of Regensburg, on 12 September 1504.
 Three days after the battle, Elisabeth died.

 In the name of her and her husband's under-age sons, the Palatine councillors continued the war, and their general Georg von Wisbeck managed to conquer Vohburg an der Donau.
 Maximilian took Kufstein, receiving the surrender of Rattenberg, Schwaz, Zillertal, Brixental, Traunstein, Kitzbühel and Reichenhall.
 Von Wisbeck laid siege to Munich in vain and afterwards sacked Neumarkt-Sankt Veit, Schärding, Pfarrkirchen, Vilsbiburg and Burghausen, which he burned down completely.

 The war led to destructions in the Palatinate, too, because almost all neighbours of the Elector Palatine had taken up arms against him.
 Limburg Abbey was burned down to the ground on 30 August 1504 by troops of Count Emich IX of Leiningen.
 Around 300 Palatine settlements were destroyed.
 On 10 September 1504, Philipp of the Palatinate agreed to a ceasefire.
 A first attempt at peace negotiations broke down on 10 December 1504 in Mittenwald.
 After von Wisbeck had suffered defeat near Gangkofen on 23 January 1505 at the hands of Bavarian troops, a ceasefire came into effect on 9 February.